hundlab/PyLongQt/README.md

 Be sure to recursively clone PyLongQt so that pybind11 is cloned as a subdirectory.
 PyLongQt needs to be built with different build systems depending on the platform, for windows use MSVC 2019, for linux use gcc (or clang), and for mac use clang.
 On windows MSCV 2019 can be installed as a standalone package or as a part of the visual studio IDE.
-Qt5 Core needs to be installed, and optionally QtCreator.
+Qt 5.12 Core needs to be installed, and optionally QtCreator.

 To build PyLongQt, cmake needs to be told to look for LongQt-model as a subdirectory, this is why